projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    2. The User VM cannot access the memory of the Service VM and the hypervisor

-   3. The hypervisor does not unintendedly access the memory of the Serivce or User VM.
+   3. The hypervisor does not unintendedly access the memory of the Service or User VM.

 -  Destination of external interrupts are set to be the physical core where the VM that handles them is running.